remarkablemark/conventional-release-setup/README.md

 ## Usage

-If the package is installed globally, you can execute it in the command-line:
+If the CLI is installed globally, you can execute it in the command-line:

 ```sh
 conventional-release-setup
 ```

-Otherwise, you can install and execute the package binary like so:
+Otherwise, you can install and execute the CLI like so:

 ```sh
 npx conventional-release-setup